eduMFA/eduMFA/doc/tokens/tokentypes/4eyes.rst

 .. index:: Four Eyes, 4 Eyes, Two Man

-Starting with version 2.6 privacyIDEA supports 4 Eyes Token.
+Starting with version 2.6 eduMFA supports 4 Eyes Token.
 This is a meta token, that can be used to define, that two or more token must be used to authenticate.
 This way, you can set up a "two man rule".